Wipro10/DemoApp/README.md

 Application Overview
 ------

-iOS application that display latest World News and on click on iteam details view will display of the news.
-User can view in webview as well on click on "Open Web Link".
+iOS application that will display latest World News and click on table cell, article details view will display.
+User can view also webview mode by clicking on "Open Web Link" option.

 MVVM Overview
 ------